xabinapal/traefik-authentik-forward-plugin/README.md

 - **Blocks internal paths**: Blocks user access to Authentik's internal auth routes.
 - **Improves security**: Prevents external tampering by making sure only Authentik can set authentication data.
 - **Flexible behavior**: Supports per-path control over responses (block, redirect to login, or allow access).
+- **Authentication cache**: Can cache authentication responses from Authentik to reduce overloading the server with multiple requests.

 ### How is authentication handled?